Things to do in South Bank and Waterloo

 Splash out on fine dining, taste a quirky new dish or savour the views from your table at South Bank and Waterloo's eclectic mix of restaurants.

 • Plenty of fine dining restaurants in South Bank and Waterloo are ideal for celebrations.
-Try the 8th-floor terrace at Oxo Tower Restaurant, Bar and Brasserie, trendy Seabird on The Hoxton hotel's rooftop, or panoramic Skylon at Royal Festival Hall.
+Try the terrace at Oxo Tower Restaurant, Bar and Brasserie, trendy Seabird on The Hoxton hotel's rooftop, or panoramic Skylon at Royal Festival Hall.

-• Savour a side helping of river views with your prime cut at Gillray's Steakhouse & Bar in London Marriott County Hall or tuck into a quintessential afternoon tea in the hotel’s Library, where you can enjoy spectacular views over the Thames and Westminster.
+• Savour a side helping of river views with your prime cut at Gillray's Steakhouse & Bar in London Marriott Hotel County Hall or tuck into a quintessential afternoon tea in the hotel’s Library, where you can enjoy spectacular views over the Thames and Westminster.

 • Are you seeing a show at the National Theatre?
 It’s home to two restaurants, two cafes and even indoor street-market stalls for a pre-show meal.

 • Looking for delicious food on the go?
-Southbank Centre Food Market is bursting with all sorts of flavours and takes place Fridays, Saturdays and Sundays.
+Southbank Centre Food Market is bursting with all sorts of flavours and takes place on Fridays, Saturdays and Sundays.

 Bars for a fun night out in South Bank and Waterloo